godeploy/PL-100/Instructions/Labs/lab02-data-model-and-model-driven-app.md

 #### Task 4: Relationships

-In this task, you will create many to one relationships between the problem report entity and the building and department entities.
+In this task, you will create many to one relationships between the problem report Table and the building and department Tables.

-1. Make sure you are in the **Problem Report** entity.
+1. Make sure you are in the **Problem Report** Table.

 2. Select the **Relationships** tab and click **+ Add relationship**.